 Some people come in with a strong sense of knowing what they want to do with their lives.
 For most of us knowing comes gradually, and it requires that we journey deep into the faceted landscape of experience.
-Knowing comes with time, and with divine timing.
+Knowing comes with time and with divine timing.
 Even when we have inklings and inclinations of what we might become, we can be easily distracted and deterred.
 Why?
 Because of cultural dogma and the conditioning that follows from that.

-This where the Trusted Advisor comes in: it is the Human Design Specialist’s job to guide their clients to their truth.
-Through conversations that direct them back to their own realizations, the Specialist can help them identify what has meaning for them and what gifts they uniquely bring to the confluence of all individuals.
+This is where the Trusted Advisor comes in: it is the Human Design Specialist’s job to guide their clients to their truth.
+Through conversations that direct them back to their realizations, the Specialist can help them identify what has meaning for them and what gifts they uniquely bring to the confluence of all individuals.

 For example, the Incarnation Cross of the Sphinx 4 has the Conscious Sun in Gate 1.
 The Sun and Gate 1 are a potent force for self-expression and will push that person to find their mission, but it won’t necessarily spell that mission out for them.
-Identifying what pushes us to express comes through our own unfolding: through experiences that reveal to us our gifts, what we desire to further explore, and conversely, what we don’t want.
+Identifying what pushes us to express comes through our unfolding: through experiences that reveal our gifts, what we desire to explore, and conversely, what we don’t want.
 And we can deepen our understanding of our purpose through contemplation and conversations with others.
 What is clear to me is that, in the end, our purpose is where we find ourselves at home with life.

 Copyright © 2021 – present | Gloria Constantin | All Rights Reserved |